 - Essential References

 If you have sustained injuries because of a negligent decorator, accident claims may be something you are considering.
 This guide has been created to provide you with useful information on claiming decorator accident compensation.

 After all, decorators, just like other people contracted to work in domestic and commercial premises, must take care to protect the health and safety of others from risks arising from their work.
 If they fail to do so, and someone sustains injuries as a result, then a negligent decorator could be held liable for those injuries.

 In the sections below, we take a look at the risks of a negligent decorator and what types of accidents and decorator injuries they could cause.
 We also discuss how to prove who is liable for your injuries and where your compensation would come from if a decorator is self-employed.

 In addition to this, we take a look at what would happen if you were partly to blame for your own injuries and offer some guidance on how much compensation you could claim.

-Finally, we look at how we at Accident Claims UK could help you claim decorator accident compensation by providing you with a personal injury lawyer.
+Finally, we look at how we at Accident Claims UK could help you claim decorator accident compensation by providing you with a No Win No Fee personal injury lawyer.